 The TSM Average column is the Trailing Six Month Compound Growth Rate.
 It is calculated in this way:

 In most businesses, a monthly growth percent is too volatile to be meaningful.
 However the TSM Average smooths out the monthly change.
 Comparing the monthly to the TSM, we can get a sense of whether the monthly growth is accelerating or decelerating and how it compares to the goal you set each quarter.
-In this example, the total user growth was slower this month than in the past six month, but activity is way up.
+In this example, the total user growth accelerated this month and activity is way up.
 The next question, the one board members and founders should ask, is why?

 Now that we have the base format of the metrics, let’s talk about which metrics matter.
 Each metric is followed by the question it’s designed to answer.
 Pick the ones that are relevant to your business.